 What is Vein Mapping?

 Vein mapping is just as it sounds; it creates a map of the patient’s leg veins.
 This is used in the diagnosis of vein disease and as a guide for treatments.
-In vein mapping, an ultrasound probe uses sound waves (doppler) technology to view or “map” all of the veins under the skin on the legs and possibly the arms.
-As the ultrasound transducer is moved up and down the legs or arms, the sound waves are recorded, and the information is converted into moving images.
-This mapping allows Dr. Menzies to see the size, depth, and flow of blood in these veins.
-This information is then used as he plans treatment for the patient’s vein disease.
+In vein mapping, an ultrasound probe uses sound waves (doppler) technology to view or “map” all of the veins under the skin on the legs.
+As the ultrasound transducer is moved up and down the legs, the sound waves are recorded, and the information is converted into moving images.
+This mapping allows our providers to see the size, depth, and flow of blood in these veins.
+This information is then used to plan treatment for the patient’s vein disease.